- <div style="background-image:url(/live/image/gid/95/width/1600/height/300/crop/1/42360_HOMECOMING_darker.rev.1523377981.jpg)"/>

 “I got to meet with several people who are involved with both math—the analytical side of what I’m interested in—as well as healthcare,” said Lauren Giurini ’20, who hopes to go into public health, bio statistics, or hospital management.
 “Reaching out to people and learning from their experiences and people they know can really benefit me in learning my next steps for going to grad school or getting a job.”

-Communication major Koffivi Vonor ’19 found the opportunity to meet with so many individuals during the 20 rounds of talks an important stepping stone in his career development.
+Communication major Koffivi Vonor ’19 found the opportunity to meet with so many individuals during the 20 rounds of talks to be an important stepping stone in his career development.

 “Being able to talk to different people and find out about their job, their experience, and the culture at their company is something that I think is really important,” he said.
 “I’m really glad the College provided this opportunity to talk with a lot of individuals in different industries and to be able to get advice from professionals.”